1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 y

-to the password question, then enter the password:- application password if double authentication is enabled or the one for your Infomaniak user account if you have not enabled 2FA.
+to the question about the password, then enter the password:- application password in case of double authentication activated or the one of your Infomaniak user account if you have not activated 2FA.

 bearer_token